-The key capabilities of this group include:
+The key focus areas of this group include the following:

-- Hybrid Li-ion / Li-air (Li-O2) systems: development of electrochemical processes in mixed electrode well-defined systems
+- Hybrid Li-ion / Li-air (Li-O2) systems: Development of electrochemical processes in mixed electrode well-defined systems.